-students attending community colleges or trade schools may also be eligible for state or federal financial aid?

-that Texas public school students can earn a Performance Acknowledgement with their diploma by earning a nationally- or internationally-recognized credential for a specific professional occupation, such as certified nurses' aid certification (CAN) or computer tech certification (CTC) while in high school?
+students attending community colleges or trade schools may also be eligible for state or federal financial aid? that Texas public school students can earn a Performance Acknowledgement on their transcripts by earning a state-, nationally- or internationally-recognized credential for a specific professional occupation, such as certified nurses' aid certification (CAN) or computer tech certification (CTC) while in high school?

-over their lifetime, high school graduates with a workforce certificate from a community or technical college earn 20 percent more than those with only a high school diploma?
+over their lifetime, high school graduates with a workforce certificate from a community or technical college earn 20 percent more. than those with only a high school diploma?

-1Texas Workforce Commission
+Texas Workforce Commission

-2Get the facts at www.collegeforalltexans.com or studentaid.ed.gov
+Get the facts at www.collegeforalltexans.com or studentaid.ed.gov

-3Center on Education and the Workforce, "Certificates: Gateway to Gainful Employment and College Degrees," June 2012.
+Center on Education and the Workforce, "Certificates: Gateway to Gainful Employment and College Degrees," June 2012.
 Georgetown University